 As of September 2016, WellSpan York Hospital, working with the CDC and Pennsylvania Department of Health, had confirmed 12 cases of Mycobacteria infections (WellSpan FAQ).
 The hospital has acknowledged 2 additional cases where the patients died before the infection issue was identified.
 These 2 patients had symptoms consistent with this infection.

 Of the 12 confirmed cases, as of September 2016:

 - 5 were in active treatment

 - 1 was not in active treatment.

-The open heart procedures involved with this outbreak include: surgery to treat an aortic valve defect and coronary bypass surgery.
-According to WellSpan, “there is a limited risk of infection for patients who underwent open-heart surgery at WellSpan York Hospital between October 1, 2011 and July 24, 2015.”
-The reason for the risk is because a heater-cooler device was used during these surgeries.
+The open heart procedures involved with this outbreak include surgery to treat an aortic valve defect and coronary bypass surgery.
+According to WellSpan, “there is a limited risk of infection for patients who underwent open-heart surgery at WellSpan York Hospital between October 1, 2011, and July 24, 2015.”
+The reason for the risk is that a heater-cooler device was used during these surgeries.

 WellSpan York Hospital replaced its heater-cooler devices on July 25, 2015.

 The California Department of Health received reports of 2 patients with Mycobacteria chimaera infection who underwent cardiothoracic surgery using a Sorin Stockert 3T heater-cooler device in a California hospital in 2014 and 2015.

 The Minnesota Department of Health (MDH) is aware of Mycobacteria chimaera infections that may be associated with surgeries in the state: “MDH is aware of facilities in Minnesota that are investigating M. chimaera infections.”